Este portal utiliza "cookies". Se quiser saber mais sobre cookies, quais as suas finalidades e como geri‑los, consulte a nossa Política de privacidade

 The creation of ARTE, formalised by Decree-Law No 96/2025, introduced a new model of technological governance for the public sector.
 Among the new responsibilities assigned to the agency are interoperability between bodies, management of shared platforms, the strategic use of data, cybersecurity, and the definition of a common technological architecture.

-The same legislation created, for the first time, the role of Chief Technology Officer for Public Administration — the State CTO — reinforcing the existence of cross-cutting technical leadership across the whole of Public Administration.
+The same legislation established the role of Chief Technology Officer for Public Administration — the State CTO — for the first time, thereby reinforcing cross-cutting technical leadership throughout Public Administration.

-This new approach represents a structural shift: instead of solutions developed in isolation by individual bodies, there is now a common technological vision oriented towards simplification, reuse of components, and greater integration between public services.
-One of the guiding principles of this transformation is the European concept of once only: citizens and businesses should not have to provide the State with information that is already available in other public bodies.
+This new approach represents a structural shift, moving away from solutions developed in isolation by individual bodies towards a common technological vision oriented towards simplification, the reuse of components, and greater integration between public services.
+A key principle of this transformation is the European 'once only' concept: citizens and businesses should not have to provide the state with information that is already held by other public bodies.

 Digital services already in use